ItJustWorksTM/EiffelVis/README.md

 [![Frontend CI](https://github.com/ItJustWorksTM/EiffelVis/actions/workflows/frontend_ci.yml/badge.svg)](https://github.com/ItJustWorksTM/EiffelVis/actions/workflows/frontend_ci.yml)
 [![license](https://img.shields.io/badge/license-Apache--2.0-blue.svg)](./LICENSE)

-EiffelVis is a scallable Eiffel pipeline traffic visualization stack built on Rust & Svelte.
+EiffelVis is a scalable Eiffel pipeline traffic visualization stack built on Rust & Svelte.
 Briefly, the Eiffel protocol is a tool which helps control multiple CI/CD Pipelines within or across multiple projects.
 To learn more about the Eiffel Protocol, please visit the [Eiffel Community](https://eiffel-community.github.io/).

 #### **Why should you use EiffelVis?**

 The Eiffel Protocol consists of multiple [Eiffel Events](https://github.com/eiffel-community/eiffel/tree/master/eiffel-vocabulary) which each have a defined purpose and structure.
-In a typical CI pipeline which uses the Eiffel Protocol, there can be hundereds of events which are generated over a short time period.
-Visualizing large amounts of data such as thousands of Eiffel Events can be difficult, and thats where EiffelVis stands out.
+In a typical CI pipeline which uses the Eiffel Protocol, there can be hundreds of events which are generated over a short time period.
+Visualizing large amounts of data such as thousands of Eiffel Events can be difficult, and that's where EiffelVis stands out.
 EiffelVis is a data visualization and data manipulation tool for Eiffel Events.

 # Useful Links: